Slashdot

 Re: (Score:2)

+One day one of our servers stopped responding to the internet.
+Without any warning, they cut off the

+I had to give instructions to a field tech there to change the IP to

-Not the only interesting assigment (Score:2)
+Not the only interesting assigment (Score:3)

 Ford still seems to own 19...